Enstrophy from symmetry: Introduction

 Charges which are conserved under the equations of motion are tied, via Noether's theorem, to symmetries of the underlying action.
 Thus, it stands to reason that there exists an approximate symmetry responsible for the approximate conservation of enstrophy.
 The goal of this work is to identify the symmetry associated with enstrophy conservation in relativistic and non relativistic fluid flows using a recently discovered action principle for fluids \cite{Haehl:2015foa,Crossley:2015evo,Haehl:2015uoc}.
 (See also \cite{Haehl:2016pec,Haehl:2016uah,Glorioso:2016gsa,Jensen:2017kzi,Gao:2017bqf,Glorioso:2017fpd,Glorioso:2017lcn,Jensen:2018hhx,Haehl:2018uqv,Jensen:2018hse,Gao:2018bxz,Haehl:2018lcu,Glorioso:2019koh}.)

 In local theories charge conservation follows from current conservation.
 It is interesting to contrast the approximate conservation of the enstrophy current with the behavior of the entropy current.
 Recall that the entropy current is given by $J_s^{\mu} = s u^{\mu} + \mathcal{O}(\partial)$ where $s$ is the entropy density, $u^{\mu}$ is the velocity field ($u^{\mu} = \gamma (1,\,v^i)$ in a relativistic setting and the same with $\gamma=1$ in a non relativistic one), and $\mathcal{O}(\partial)$ denotes corrections which include derivatives of hydrodynamic variables.
 The entropy current is conserved in the absence of dissipative terms and its divergence is positive semi-definite otherwise.
 Thus, at leading order in a derivative expansion one may view the entropy current as being approximately conserved in the sense that $\partial_{\mu} J_s^{\mu} = \mathcal{O}(\partial^2)$ under the equations of motion.
 That is to say, the leading order contribution to the entropy current is of zeroth order in a derivative expansion, but, under the equations of motion, its divergence is second order.
 The approximate conservation of the enstrophy current is of a similar type.
 As we will see shortly, the enstrophy current is second order in derivatives but, under the equations of motion, its divergence is fourth order.

 The analogy between the enstrophy current and the entropy current may run deeper than a comparison of their approximate conservation at leading order.
-In planar, non relativistic, incompressible flow the enstrophy charge is conserved in the absence of dissipation but its time derivative is negative semi-definite once dissipation comes into play.
+In planar, non relativistic, incompressible or barotropic flow the enstrophy charge is conserved in the absence of dissipation but its time derivative is negative semi-definite once dissipation comes into play.
+This feature is crucial to the existence of an inverse energy cascade in 2+1 dimensions \cite{Kraichnan}.
+Whether such a behavior persists for relativistic fluid flows is yet an open problem.
+It is tentalizing to speculate that a negative semi-definite divergence of the entrophy current may lead to an inverse energy cascade in relativistic fluids too.